Since 2013, I have taught Mindfulness, Meditation and Resilience in thousands of courses, classes, workshops, and retreats.

 I have been teaching Mindfulness-Based Resilience to hospital workers at Darent Valley Hospital since 2014.

-We work with many organisations, big and small.
+I work with many organisations, big and small.
 Our customers vary from a global top ten law firm, to local community organisations.

 To make mindfulness work for you, you need a support network.
 You can get expert guidance from a highly experienced teacher.